-In terms of longevity, the only rival it has is India’s, the other ancient civilization that is still flourishing today.
+In terms of longevity, the only rival it has is India’s, the other civilization that dates back to ancient times which is still flourishing today.
 And indeed, the Indus civilization pre-dated the rise of literate, urban civilization in China by about a thousand years.
-However, it later vanished, and cultures in the Indian subcontinent remained at a much simpler level of complexity for some thousand years or more.
+However, it later vanished, and cultures in the Indian subcontinent remained at a much simpler level of complexity for some thousand years or more (the Vedic age).

 The one that arose in the Ganges Valley in the middle of the first millennium, although it may have had some influences from its Indus Valley predecessor, was really a quite different civilization.
 By then, China’s was already a thousand years old.

-The most striking contrast between China’ civilization and Western civilization in particular is the former’s continuity.
+The most striking contrast between China’s civilization and that of the West in particular is the former’s continuity.
 Institutions and cultural practices which can be traced back to ancient times – bureaucracy, Confucianism, ancestor worship and so on – had an unbroken history right up to the early 20th century China.

 It is tempting to think of this as showing a lack of dynamism and creativity.
 Anyone who is familiar with Chinese art will have no truck with the idea that there has been a deficit in creativity in China over the centuries, and those who know its history will appreciate the dynamism it has displayed.
 During the revolutionary transition in Chinese society and economy from late Tang through Song times, China was almost certainly the most dynamic place on earth.